-We’ve all done it: Dropped some food on the floor and quickly picked it up and eaten it, or fed it to our child.
-The old 5-second rule means bacteria will have no time to climb aboard if the food has been in contact with the floor for less than five seconds, right?
+Everyone's done it: Dropped some food on the floor, quickly picked it up and eaten it -- or fed it to a child.
+The old 5-second rule claims bacteria will have no time to climb aboard if the food hasn't been in contact with the floor for more than five seconds.
+But is it right?

-Wrong, according to researchers at Rutgers University, who studied four different foods, dropped onto four different surfaces, for four different contact times.
+Wrong, according to researchers at Rutgers University, who studied four different foods, dropped onto four different surfaces, for four different amounts of time.
 As part of the test, the researchers liberally applied Enterobacter aerogenes, a nonpathogenic “cousin” of salmonella, to each surface.

 “At the shortest amount of time we studied, which was a fraction of a second, no matter what food and what surface, we always found some bacteria transfer in at least one of our experimental trials,” says Donald Schaffner, a food science professor at Rutgers University and the lead author of the paper, published in the journal Applied and Environmental Microbiology.